palpen/ProgrammingNotes/tensorflow_keras.md

-# Notes and useful command in TensorFlow
+# Notes and useful command in TensorFlow and Keras

 ## Installation